Cape Elizabeth

 Map shows trails in Cumberland County

 • Great Pond Trail — A 1.5-mile, there-and-back trail by the lovely Great Pond, with awesome boardwalks.
-Popular with locals.
+A small network at the northern end of the trail system brings you to a small pond.

 • Spurwink Trail — A 50-acre preserve that borders the Spurwink Marsh and includes meadows.